 Warehouse stock/exhibitions – cost price to replace.

-Cover can be included for raw materials, exhibitions, demonstration/samples/tools in transit, postal sendings, project cargo and delay in start-up.
+Cover can be included for raw materials, exhibitions, demonstration/samples/tools in transit, postal sendings, project cargo, and delay in start-up.

 This depends on the insurer but, generally, these will revolve around areas of conflict or political considerations.
-We will discuss this with as part of the quotation process.
+We will discuss this with you as part of the quotation process.

 Of course, all insurance policies have a number of exclusions but perhaps one to be aware of is vehicles which are left loaded overnight.
 If not in a secure location/premises, insurers might well exclude cover.
 If you think this is to be a likely occurrence then we would discuss at the quotation stage.

 It is not usual for a marine transit policy to cover this risk and, generally, a business will consider this aspect in arriving at the values to be insured.
 Some cover might be provided under your main commercial insurance.
 Some marine insurers can give this cover but it does tend to be rather expensive; however, we can explore this with you at the point of quotation.